 - Why not try going for a walk with a friend, instead of going for coffee.
 When you’re walking, it’s more difficult to check your e-mails or Twitter feed.
 This means you can pay more attention to your companion and surroundings.

-- On the way to an unfamiliar address?
+- On your way to an unfamiliar address?
 Find the best route the good old-fashioned way, using a paper map.
 Apparently, if you never do this, you lose your map-reading skills.

 - Unsubscribe from all (pointless) newsletters.

 - Flow introduces a Social Out of Office to let people on social media know you’re temporarily unavailable.
-Go to Flowmagazine.com/socialooo.
+Go to Flowmagazine.com/socialooo for more information.